ShaoZeMing/laravel-merchant/docs/en/model-form.md

 # Model-Form

-The `Encore\Admin\Form` class is used to generate a data model-based form.
+The `ShaoZeMing\Merchant\Form` class is used to generate a data model-based form.
 For example, there is a` movies` table in the database

 ```sql
 CREATE TABLE `movies` (